Nigelmnz/epi-js/README.md

   epi-js
 ======

-These are my current solutions to [Elements of Programming Interviews][1], written in Javascript.
+These are my current solutions to [Elements of Programming Interviews][1], written in Typescript.

 ### How to run
 After cloning the directory, prepare it with: